 So it seems that more is more if Forbes’ 30 under 30 is on your agenda (and if you want to wear head-to-toe red while you’re at it, that’s cool too).
 I turn twenty in just over a month, which is god damn terrifying.
 So much has changed since I was fighting my brother to play PACMAN on a giant grey box of a pixelated computer monitor.
 That young people can be wildly successful internationally now without any focus on the novelty of their age is amazing to me, and that people don’t want that to happen amazes me even more.

 All of this materialises for me most of all when I’m being shouted at by publicists backstage at shows during New York Fashion Week.
 But so are the guys who’ve been shooting for designers for thirty seasons or thirty years.
-That big city is breathing proof that if you have the skill set and the drive behind it, you’ll rise above those who fake it in due time (which could be so short as being at the right MILK party at the right time, or establishing one’s business as indispensible to an entire local industry over a year).
+That big city is breathing proof that if you have the skill set and the drive behind it, you’ll rise above those who fake it in due time.
 Who cares if you have a baby face – you’re 50 with a fabulous plastic surgeon, your genes mean you won’t age until you’re 80, or your experience speaks otherwise.

 In conclusion, I should move to New York.